greenshot/greenshot/README.md

 This repository is work in progress for the next Greenshot (2.0?).

-Quick started for developers
+Quick start for developers
 ----------------------------
 * Download the latest (!!!) dotnet core SDK from here: https://github.com/dotnet/core-sdk ([quick-link to download](https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.exe))
   * Make sure you only have the latest dotnet core 3.0 installed!
-* ~~Make sure you have the latest Visual Studio 2017 (no need for previews), for 15.9.x enable [Use previews of the .NET Core SDK](https://blogs.msdn.microsoft.com/dotnet/2018/11/13/net-core-tooling-update-for-visual-studio-2017-version-15-9/)~~
+* Make sure you have the latest Visual Studio 2019, and enable "Use previews of the dotnet core SDK", as is shown here: https://stackoverflow.com/a/55033763
-* Make sure you have Visual Studio 2019 Preview, since dotnet core 3.0 sdk 009831 it no longer works with Visual Studio 2017
 * Clone the [repository](https://github.com/greenshot/greenshot/tree/develop), branch develop
 * Open the solution from the src directory in Visual Studio
-* Rebuild and start... (you might need to rebuild 2x, looking into this)
+* Rebuild and start...

 If you can't use Visual Studio 2019 (preview) try the following:
-* Open a powershell in the directory where you cloned this repo
+* Open a powershell / shell in the directory where you cloned this repo
-* Disable dotnet core 3.0 with the following: .\build.ps1 --settings_skippackageversioncheck=true -Target DisableDNC30
-* To practically (some encoding issue maintains) undo the previous: .\build.ps1 --settings_skippackageversioncheck=true -Target EnableDNC30
-* Change src/global.json to contain the dotnet SDK version you have installed (e.g. 2.1.400)
+* run dotnet build src/Greenshot.sln

 For users the major changes since 1.2.x are:
 * dotnet core 3.0 support (why, read here: https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/ )
+* A newer and more modern configuration UI, using MahApps.Metro
+* Due to the update of .NET 2.0 to .NET 4.7.1 a lot of bugs are solved
+* Added Windows 10 destinations, OCR & share
+* Better DPI support
+* Simplified code should make development easier and quicker
+* Bug fixes

+For developers, the major changes since 1.2.x are:
+* Move to dotnet core 3.0
 * A newer and more modern configuration UI, using MahApps.Metro
 * Due to the update of .NET 2.0 to .NET 4.7.1 a lot of bugs are solved
 * Added Windows 10 destinations, OCR & share